 To illustrate its importance, let’s again look at our previous example.
 If you’re a supplier shipping 10 cases of your product 100 miles, the carrier charges you $100 for the transaction.
 That’s a per-case cost of $10.

 Based on the way the carrier does business, that may be the best cost breakdown you can receive as the supplier.
 Though that’s not likely the case.

 The carrier is likely willing to haul more of your product on the same truck and subsequently bringing down your cost-per-case.
 Say you can negotiate a purchase order to include an additional 10 cases, that cuts your cost-per-case in half.
 Similar transactions stretched out over a fiscal year can lead to significant supply chain savings.

-Determining the minimum amount of your product you are willing to sell, and ship is just one of the ways an expert 3PL firm can help improve your transportation operation.
-Zipline’s logistics application, called KanoPI, can help isolate this important metric for your organization and further the conversation about its importance.
+Determining the minimum amount of your product you are willing to sell and ship is just one of the ways an expert 3PL firm can help improve your transportation.
+Zipline’s data application, called KanoPI, can help isolate this important metric for your organization and further the conversation about its importance.

 Putting It All Together